Counseling Team

 Tracey Wilson, LPC

-Tracey has experience in individual and family therapy, and crisis stabilization.
-Tracey’s areas of focus include anxiety, depression, substance use/abuse, relationship/family issues, Post-Traumatic-Stress Disorder (PTSD), anger management, behavioral issues, and emotional disturbance.
-Additionally, she enjoys psychoeducation and working with diverse/multicultural clients.
-Tracey’s approach to therapy is eclectic; using evidence-based techniques that have been proven to help with specific problems and adapting her approach to each client’s unique needs and treatment goals.
-She most often uses interventions from Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), mindfulness, and Solution-Focused methodologies.
+With extensive experience in individual and family therapy and crisis stabilization, Tracey’s areas of focus include anxiety, depression, substance use/abuse, relationship/family issues, Post-Traumatic-Stress Disorder (PTSD), anger management, behavioral issues, and emotional disturbance.
+She also enjoys providing psychoeducation and working with diverse and multicultural clients.
+Tracey employs an eclectic approach to therapy, utilizing evidence-based techniques from Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), mindfulness, and Solution-Focused methodologies, adapting her interventions to each client’s specific needs and treatment objectives.
+Tracey is also actively working toward becoming a Registered Play Therapist (RPT).

 Contact information: tracey@heartleafcenter.org, 571-932-3245